Panzerschrek/U-00DC-Sprache-site/_posts/2025-01-13-build-system.md

 The approach selected has one significant disadvantage.
 There isn't enough isolation between user's code in build scripts and the build system code - all user-created build scripts are executed within build system process.
 A poorly-written build script may trigger process termination by using `halt` or may behave even worse by messing with unsafe code.
-But I think it's not that bad and some sort of isolation may be introduced in future.
+But I think it's not that bad and some sort of isolation may be implemented in future.

 ### General concepts overview